-Personal Injury Lawyer DC
+Personal Injury Washington DC

 If you’ve been injured in an accident caused by another party, you might be wondering if it’s time to contact a personal injury lawyer DC residents would recommend.
 The monetary losses of a single injury can be monumental and can completely derail a person’s financial stability.
 At The Law Firm of Frederick J. Brynn, P.C, we have helped several clients recover financial damages for their injuries.

 Some common types of accidents that might cause a personal injury can include: